michaelrommel/rsyncmachine/README.md

 rsyncmachine.pl copies the files from remote servers or local directories to a local directory defined in the configuration file.
 Multiple source locations gan be given, even from multiple hosts.

+If you have not backed up for a longer time rsyncmachine determines the amount of space needed and if that is not available it successively deletes the oldest oldest backups.
+The last one is preserved though and an error generated, if there is still not enough space.

+The directories for the backups, configuration and logfiles, as well as the values of retained backups can be changed in a configuration file, some values that should not normally be changed are defined in global variables at the beginning of this script.

+##Configuration File##

+The configuration file uses a JSON structure to define some globale parameters, as well as the source directories or modules which you would like to backup.

 The source syntax supported by this program are all standard rsync parameter declarations, plus one extended syntax: